theopenconversationkit/tock/bot/connector-slack/README.md

 ### Outgoing webhook:

-You just have to give slack a url to contact your bot Say your tock bot installation lies at http://my-tock-bot-domain-name, then in our case (with the above configuration) the url will be:
+You just have to give slack a url to contact your bot.
+Say your tock bot installation lies at http://my-tock-bot-domain-name, then in our case (with the above configuration) the url will be:

 ```
 http://my-tock-bot-domain-name/path-to-my-slack-bot-http-endpoint
 ```

-Your bot is ready !!
+Your slack connector is ready to be used !!

 ### How to use
 ##### Simple message: